akbarshapr/Miniproject-using-Python-and-MySql/README.md

 dmins can access, view, and edit all the modules.
 Other modules have limited access.
 A main menu is provided for each module.

+Languages used :- Python , MySql
+Tools used :- Pycharm Community Edition , MySQL